 it’s nice to meet you

 Hello!
-I’m Deniane (pronounced “Denny Ann”) Kartchner, a Utah native, the great-great-great-granddaughter of English and Scandinavian pioneers who settled northern Arizona and all around Utah – where I’ve lived my whole life.
-With ties to four generations of railroad workers.
-My favorite works capture the romanticism of the railroad along with pioneer and farm life.
-I’m so happy to have been recently awarded Best in Show at the Eccles Art Center photography competition “Driving the Spike: Past to Present 1869 to 2019” which pays tribute to Ogden’s railroad legacy and history.
+I’m Deniane (pronounced “Denny Ann”) Kartchner, the great-great-great-granddaughter of English and Scandinavian pioneers who settled northern Arizona and all around Utah – where I’ve lived my whole life.
+With ties to four generations of railroad workers, my favorite photos capture the romanticism of the railroad along with pioneer, farm, and family life.
+In 2019 I was awarded Best in Show at the Eccles Art Center photography competition “Driving the Spike: Past to Present 1869 to 2019” which paid tribute to Ogden’s railroad legacy and history.

 i’m SO happy you’re here!